-Without much research, this was the first thing I visited in Los Angeles and was somewhat disappointed by how it lacked the luster that I expected from something as big as Hollywood.
+This was the first thing I visited in Los Angeles without much research, and I was somewhat disappointed by how it lacked the luster that I expected from something as big as Hollywood.
 The area is flocking with tourists and locals in superhero costumes trying to make a few bucks off them.

 You might be wondering then why am I even mentioning it as one of the top activities to do in Los Angeles?
 Well, it deserves a spot of its own because of its history!
-The Hollywood Boulevard is where the big movie studios used to operate from before they moved to Universal City, Burbank and Culver City.
+The Hollywood Boulevard is where the big movie studios operated before moving to Universal City, Burbank, and Culver City.

 The TCL Chinese Theater is still located here, which is the most iconic movie palace in the world, and continues to make Hollywood history with over 50 plus events a year, like movie premieres & film festivals.
 We went to watch a premiere here when I was in LA, and it did feel special.

 The other fun thing to do is to try and spot your favorite stars on the street (not literally) - their names are embedded all along the 1.3-mile Walk Of Fame.